massimo-cassandro/m-utilities/README.md

 Dom elements sorting js class
 ## scss-functions

-Collection of thitd-party scss functions
+Collection of third-party scss functions
 ## scss-utilities

 Some scss classes that I use frequently

 ## boilerplate

-Scripts and css for my personal boilerplaet
+Scripts and css for my personal boilerplate
 ## spinners

 Collection of scss and less spinners

-## legacyLegacy js and scss (for complatibility with my older projects)
+## legacyLegacy js and scss (for compatibility with my older projects)